The Confident Eater

 Are recipes useful?

 Absolutely, recipes are useful!
-It is always going to be easier to feed a child something that is within their comfort zone than a food that isn’t.
-The more comfortable we feel with a food, the more likely we are to eat it.
+It is always going to be easier to feed your child something that is within their comfort zone than a food that isn’t.
+The more comfortable you feel with a food, the more likely you are to eat it.

-Finding recipes that are similar to something that a child already eats but enables them to take a small step in a new direction is one of the ways I support parents to take steps forwards with their child’s eating.
+Finding recipes that are similar to something that a child already eats but enables them to take a small step in a new direction is a great way to take steps forwards with your child’s eating.

 However, I also caution that a recipe is rarely the answer.
 It doesn’t matter which question you ask about fussy eating, a recipe isn’t the answer 😉